 Tilden Park behind the Merry-Go-Round

-Salamander hunting in Redwood Regional Park
+Salamander seeking in Redwood Regional Park

 A rainy day is a perfect day to look for salamanders in Redwood Regional Park.
 The rain falls softly on the redwood needle carpet, and the trees are great for sheltering under if the squall gets momentarily heavy, and your chances of seeing salamanders are much greater because they’re out on the paths exploring rather than hiding under logs!
+Salamanders migrate in the late fall and through the winter rains.
+You may also find salamanders or newts in Tilden Parks’s Botanic Garden or along South Park Drive, which closes for the annual California Newt migration.
+Please remind your children keep their distance and not touch the animals.

 Annie Burke also recommends mushroom hunting while you’re there: